Scyale/PK-PD-Automation/README.md

    * simulation & solver settings
    * outputs
 3. Register in notebooks
-4. Run a test simulation
+4. Run a test simulation in Reference.ipynb

 ## Tip